ga-wdi-lessons/react-continued/readme.md

 - Create a `styles` directory and make a file for your CSS rule definitions - this will be written in Javascript!
 - Load in that file in any component and then use that to apply inline styling

-**Q**.
-What are some tradeoffs for using inline-styles to style React components?
+**Q:** What are some tradeoffs for using inline-styles to style React components?

 ## Closing (10 minutes / 2:30)